Elite-Kode/srcbot/CONTRIBUTING.md

 - Install [MongoDB](https://www.mongodb.com/what-is-mongodb), and use the default port 27017
 - Enabling [access control](https://docs.mongodb.com/manual/tutorial/enable-authentication/) is essential for production environments and optional for development environments.
-- Create a database in the MongoDB instance, `srcbot` containing a single collection called `guilds`
+- Create a database in the MongoDB instance, `srcbot` containing a two collections called `guilds` and `src`

 ## Obtain source code and install dependencies